Here’s an example of creating a variable and initializing it:

 assert(lineCount == null);

-If you enable null safety, then you must initialize the values of non-nullable variables before you use them:
+With null safety, you must initialize the values of non-nullable variables before you use them:

 int lineCount = 0;